Follow Proper Ladder Angle Rule to Avoid Risks

 • Avoid overloading, whether with excess tools or worker’s weight.
 The proper weight the ladder can take is always indicated on the ladder.

-• Always use the three points of contact when climbing for safety.
+• For safety, always use the three points of contact when climbing.

 • Use a tool belt when climbing instead of climbing with the tools.